-14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit.
+- 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - 14.04 An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
+An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half $(1\frac{1}{2})$ hours prior to the commencement of the shift unless impossible.
+Late notice does not cause forfeiture of sick pay benefits.

-- 14.04 Within two (2) pay periods following the HRDC approval of Article 14.01 (sick leave plan) the Employer will pay each employee with existing sick leave credits, 100% of those credits at their current rate of pay on a separate cheque. - 14.05 An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
-An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - 14.06 If an employee reports to work and due to illness leaves the workplace after having worked six (6) or more hours, they will suffer no loss of wages for the full tour.
+14.05 If an employee reports for work and due to illness leaves the workplace after having worked six (6) or more hours, they will suffer no loss of wages for the full tour.